Print Friendly

 The priest admonishes a lot at church.

-Rajawaxik katloq’on chikech ri awajil atz’aqat.
+Rajawaxik katloq’on chech ri awajil atz’aqat.

 It is necessary that you love your neighbors.